-- 1. Represent the motion of an object in terms of its position, direction, and speed in a given reference frame; compute speed from time and distance using standard units; and use information in distance versus time graphs. - 2.
-Describe general types of forces (e.g., weight as a force due to gravity, contact force, buoyant force, friction); predict changes in motion (if any) of an object based on the forces acting on it. - 3.
-Demonstrate basic knowledge of work and the function of simple machines (e.g., levers) using common examples. - 4.
-Explain observable physical phenomena in terms of density differences (e.g., floating or sinking objects, rising balloons). - 5.
-Describe effects related to pressure (e.g., atmospheric pressure as a function of altitude, ocean pressure as a function of depth, evidence of gas pressure in balloons, spreading force over a large or small area, fluid levels).
+- 1. Describe the motion (uniform and non-uniform) of an object in terms of its position, direction, and speed; describe general types of forces (e.g., weight as a force due to gravity, contact force, buoyant force, friction); predict changes in motion (if any) of an object based on the forces acting on it. - 2.
+Explain observable physical phenomena in terms of density differences (e.g., floating or sinking objects, rising balloons). - 3.
+Demonstrate basic knowledge of work and the function of simple machines (e.g., levers and ramps) using common examples. - 4.
+Explain pressure in terms of force and area; describe effects related to pressure (e.g., atmospheric pressure as a function of altitude, ocean pressure as a function of depth, evidence of gas pressure in balloons, fluid levels).